Global Vertical Farming and Plant Factory Market Insights, Overview, Analysis and Forecast 2020-2026

 Prime agricultural land can be scarce and expensive.
 With worldwide population growth, the demand for both more food and more land to grow food is ever increasing.
 One solution to our need for more space is vertical farming, involves growing crops in controlled Vegetable Cultivation environments, with precise light, nutrients, and temperatures.
 In vertical farming, growing plants are stacked in layers that may reach several stories tall.

-This report contains market size and forecasts of Vertical Farming and Plant Factory in Brazil, including the following market information:
+This report contains market size and forecasts of Vertical Farming and Plant Factory in Indonesia, including the following market information:

-Top Five Competitors in Brazil Vertical Farming and Plant Factory Market 2019 (%)
+Top Five Competitors in Indonesia Vertical Farming and Plant Factory Market 2019 (%)

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Vertical Farming and Plant Factory manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Vertical Farming and Plant Factory production and consumption in Brazil
+This report also analyses and evaluates the COVID-19 impact on Vertical Farming and Plant Factory production and consumption in Indonesia

 Total Market by Segment: